American Journalism Project supports three news outlets

 The site Documented, founded in 2018 by Mazin Sidahmed and Max Siegelbaum, will use the grant to expand newsgathering for Spanish-speaking immigrants.
 Documented has been praised for innovations in reaching readers, including through Semanal, a Spanish-language newsletter delivered through WhatsApp.

-The venture philanthropy fund, begun by the founder of Texas Tribune, is also giving grants to the Montana Free Press in Helena, Montana, and the Beacon in Kansas City, Missouri.
+The venture philanthropy fund, begun by the founders of Texas Tribune and Chalkbeat, is also giving grants to the Montana Free Press in Helena, Montana, and the Beacon in Kansas City, Missouri.

 The Free Press was founded in 2016 by former Great Falls Tribune capital bureau chief John Adams, whose reporting was featured in the documentary “Dark Money.”
 The organization hopes to use it to expand operations across the state.